kilfour/QuickFuzzr/APIReference/B_Fuzzing/Methods/FuzzrOne.md

 - Recursive object creation is off by default.
 - Field generation is not supported.

+**Overloads:**
+- `Fuzzr.One<T>(Func<T> constructor)`:
+  Creates a generator that produces instances of T by invoking the supplied factory on each generation.

 **Exceptions:**
   - `ConstructionException`: When type T cannot be constructed due to missing default constructor.
   - `InstantiationException`: When type T is abstract and cannot be instantiated.

-**Overloads:**
-- `Fuzzr.One<T>(Func<T> constructor)`:
+  - `NullReferenceException`:
-  Creates a generator that produces instances of T by invoking the supplied factory on each generation.
+    - When the factory method returns null.
+    - When the factory method is null.